DPnimo11/odin-landing-page/README.md

 # odin-landing-page
-Dog photo courtesy of Oscar Sutton on Unsplash\n
+Dog photo courtesy of Oscar Sutton on Unsplash

 Cat photo courtesy of Yerlin Matu on Unsplash